-This proxy statement is furnished in connection with the solicitation by the Board of Directors (the "Board") of proxies from holders of common stock of Farmer Bros.
-Co., a California corporation (hereinafter referred to as the "Company"), for the Annual Meeting of Shareholders of the Company to be held at 20333 South Normandie Avenue, Torrance, California on Monday, January 5, 2004 at 10:00 a.m., Pacific Standard Time, and for any adjournment thereof.
+This proxy statement (this "Proxy Statement") is furnished in connection with the solicitation by the Board of Directors (the "Board") of proxies from holders of common stock of Farmer Bros.
+Co., a California corporation (hereinafter referred to as the "Company"), for the Annual Meeting of Shareholders of the Company to be held at 20333 South Normandie Avenue, Torrance, California on February 23, 2004 at 10:00 a.m., Pacific Standard Time, and for any adjournment thereof.